Adven2007/cs-learning/README.md

 # csai-learning
-Learning journey in computer science and artificial intelligence
+learning journey in computer science and artificial intelligence